taykayo/JC-Interview-Assignment/readme.md

 should not present an issue as each object contains a Lock that prevents race conditions.

 ##Future Considerations

 - Clean the test code a bit, and add more tests.
 Not every single fringe case has an automated test.
 In particular, write a test case to verify the threading.Lock() objects are functioning as desired to prevent issues with concurrent calls.
+- Make variable names more intuitive, though they are not heinous as is.
 - Consider merging implementations to keep the extensibility of post-processing the averages, along with the speed of keeping a running sum.

+As an aside, a lot of this code can be compressed into one-liners (this is the python way) however I try to leave things a bit verbose so that readability is kept, and often one-liners don't fit it with that priority.